Workers’ Compensation

 Attorney fees for workers’ comp cases in Oregon are regulated by the Workers’ Compensation Board.
 This is to ensure that an injured employee has reasonable access to legal counsel when they need help with their claim.

-Many times, the insurance companies are required to pay the worker’s attorney fees if they win a hearing.
+Many times, the insurance companies are required to pay the worker’s attorney fees.
 In other cases, the lawyer may receive a percentage of the compensation recovered.
 In either case, the worker is never required to pay attorney fees upfront or out of pocket.
 A consultation with an experienced attorney is always free, and the worker is under no obligation to move forward.

 What if I Was Injured on the Job by a Third Party?